by: Gerhild Fulson / Cookbook Author, Blogger, German Oma!

 It's the Semmelauflauf with cherries in northern Germany that I grew up with, although Mutti usually added raisins.
 So good!

-It's the perfect choice to make when dessert is needed and there is some leftover bread or rolls that need to be used up.
+It's perfect choice to make when dessert is needed and there is some leftover bread or rolls that need to be used up.
 Add some eggs and milk ... and cherries ... and it's a perfect dessert that's special enough for company.

-As I was doing some research on this Kirschenmichel, I came across an interesting fact: All cherries are intentionally left unpitted!
+As I was doing some research on this Kirschenmichel, I came across interesting fact: All cherries are intentionally left unpitted!
 Meaning, that when one ate this yummy dessert, one needed to be careful about constantly biting into pits!
 Ouch!

 I can't imagine baking any cherry dessert or cake or pie and intentionally leaving in the pits!